List of characters in the Breaking Bad franchise: Ron Forenall

 Ron Forenall (played by Russ Dillen) is Mike Ehrmantraut's contact at Madrigal Electromotive's chemical warehouse in Houston.
-He is in constant contact with Lydia Rodarte-Quayle, who tells him which containers she has taken off the manifests, which he sends to Golden Moth Chemical Company in Albuquerque, which in turn forwards them on to Lavanderia Brilliante and Gus' lab.
+He is in constant contact with Lydia Rodarte-Quayle, who tells him which containers she has taken off the manifests, which he sends to Golden Moth Chemical Company in Albuquerque, which in turn forwards them on to Lavanderia Brilliante and Gus's lab.

 Forenall is arrested after Hank and Gomez arrive at Madrigal's warehouse in Houston and Lydia identifies him in the warehouse.
-Forenall later appears as one of the nine incarcerated members of Gus' organization who Lydia lists to be killed.
+Forenall later appears as one of the nine incarcerated members of Gus's organization who Lydia lists to be killed.
 Forenall is last seen in a hallway when he is stabbed to death by the Neo-Nazis.

 Barry Goodman

 Dr. Barry Goodman (played by JB Blanc) is Gus's personal doctor, treating him and Mike after the showdown at Don Eladio's residence.
-He later informs Mike about Gus' death.
+He later informs Mike about Gus's death.

 He reappears in Better Call Saul as the doctor in a medical clinic for low-income Spanish-speaking patients.
 Per Gus's instructions, he provides Mike with cocaine to prepare a trap for Hector's smugglers when they cross the border.

 Tyrus Kitt

-Tyrus Kitt (played by Ray Campbell) is one of Gus's henchmen.
-After Victor is killed, Gus promotes him to serve as Mike's second-in-command, monitoring Walt and Jesse's activities both inside and outside the lab.
-He spots Hector Salamanca leaving the DEA office, incorrectly assuming that Hector has become an informant.
-Hector kills Tyrus in the same explosion that kills Gus.
-Tyrus also appears as one of Gus' key subordinates in Better Call Saul.
+Tyrus Kitt (played by Ray Campbell) is one of Gus's henchmen in both Breaking Bad and Better Call Saul.
+After Victor is killed, Gus promotes Tyrus to serve as Mike's second-in-command, and he monitors Walt and Jesse's activities both inside and outside the lab.
+Gus prefers Tyrus's calculating and pragmatic demeanor to that of his predecessor Victor, who was more impulsive and reckless.

+In the Breaking Bad episode "Face Off" Tyrus spots Hector Salamanca leaving the Albuquerque DEA office and assumes he has become an informant, which was part of Walt and Hector's plan to lure Gus into a trap.
+Gus and Tyrus visit Hector's nursing home, where Gus prepares to kill Hector.
+Hector has Walt's pipe bomb attached to the bottom of his wheelchair, which he detonates with the front desk call bell he uses to communicate; Hector, Tyrus, and Gus all die in the explosion.